pdiazs/dataprod/wind.md

 the purpose of the app is to model uncertainty results

+the project is undergoing, this is just an attempt

 Environmental & Consumption uncertainty
 ========================================================

-The net profit of the firms is related with:
+The profit of the firms is related with:

 - Energy consumption of the society measured in instant demand
 - Available energy production capacity